38

 Global climate change and terrestrial carbon dynamics, specifically biochar and biosequestration and peatland biogeochemistry and hydrology

-My work at LCIC involved providing the detailed technical analysis and evaluation of practical applications to carbon management and mitigation for clients, and as such, part of my duties involves the assessment and evaluation of processes and technologies in terms of their CO2 emissions.
+I am a Project Officer in the Low Carbon Innovation Centre (LCIC), and I joined the team in August 2008 following a post-doctoral appointment with Dr. Vince Gauci in the Department of Earth and Environmental Sciences at the Open University.
+My work in LCIC involves providing the detailed technical analysis and evaluation of practical applications to carbon management and mitigation for clients, and as such, part of my duties involves the assessment and evaluation of processes and technologies in terms of their CO2 emissions.

-Recent research within LCIC focused on the use of biochar as a means to sequester atmospheric carbon, with particular reference to temperate UK soils.
-To this effect, I undertook a comprehensive review of the global state of knowledge regarding the use of biochar as a carbon sequestration agent and possible soil improver for a report commissioned by the East of England Development Agency (EEDA), intended to help the Region create an appropriate development strategy in this potentially important field.
+My recent research within LCIC has focused on the use of biochar as a means to sequester atmospheric carbon, with particular reference to temperate UK soils.
+To this effect, I recently completed a comprehensive review of the global state of knowledge regarding the use of biochar as a carbon sequestration agent and possible soil improver for a report commissioned by the East of England Development Agency (EEDA), intended to help the Region create an appropriate development strategy in this potentially important field.
 My particular remit being to review the use of advanced thermal technologies, such as pyrolysis and gasification, to produce a sustainable source of biochar and renewable bioenergy, quantifying the carbon sequestration potential on a national and international scale, and reviewing issues relating to health and safety and the wider environment.
+For more information, please see http://lcic.com/about.php?id=50

 Publications: